ca4ti/DragonProbe/README.md

 ## TODO

+- [x] CMSIS-DAP JTAG implementation
 - [ ] Flashrom/SPI support using Serprog
+- [ ] UART with CTS/RTS flow control
 - [ ] I2C support by emulating the I2C Tiny USB
+  - [ ] Expose RP2040-internal temperature ADC on I2C-over-USB bus?
+  - Does SMBus stuff need special treatment here?
+- [ ] Maybe add some way of reconfiguring features while the device is running.
+      Eg. CTS/RTS enable/disable, temperature ADC I2C address, ...
+  - Maybe use the Serprog USB serial interface for this, with some extension commands not typically used for Serprog.
 - [ ] AVR programming (USBavr emulation?)
+- Renesas E7-{0,1,2} programming thing????
+  - Renesas tell us how this works pls
+- Maybe steal other features from the Bus Pirate or Glasgow or so
+  - 1-wire?
+Never seen this one in the wild
+  - MIDI?
+Feels mostly gimmicky...
+  - PS/2?
+Hmmmm idk
+  - HD44780 LCD?
+See MIDI
+  - CAN?
+If I'd first be able to find a CAN device to test it with, sure